128technology/docs/docs/plugin_sip_alg.md

 exit
 ```

 The service `sip-outbound-dc1` captures all SIP UDP traffic towards port 5060 originating from the [`_internal_` tenant](bcp_tenants.mdx#the-internal-tenant).
 This is a special tenant associated with the SFC KNIs.
 The `sip-service > outbound` for the sip-alg configuration refers to this user configured service in the above example.
 In this process, the plugin will inherit all the address and transport configuration from this _service_, combined with the defined _access-policy_ on the plugin, will generate the configuration for SIP traffic received on the lan tenant.
+The `ingress-service-policy` can be used to provide a custom policy to be applied to the generated service.
+More details on service policy design can be found [here](bcp_service_and_service_policy_design.md#service-policy)

 :::note
 If the egress service has no transport configured, the plugin assumes the default SIP port of `5060` for both TCP and UDP.